rajveermalviya/grpc-browser/README.md

 create some small API's that has all access to the Firestore data and hide the data on client-side using the Firestore security rules.

 Browsers only supports http protocol so, it is necessary to have a proxy that recieves the `http://` and converts it to `grpc://` for backend to understand it.
-So, official gRPC uses Envoy proxy by default so I have used the same.
+Envoy-proxy support grpc-web natively so using some http-filters, so I have used the same.

 ## Guide